dweinstein/node-ssh-agent/README.md

 does not use the same binary protocol and instead uses [line delimited json](http://en.wikipedia.org/wiki/JSON_Streaming).

+This code is still being developed can significantly.
+In particular the protocol could change.

 # TODO

 - [ ] Need to make the path of the socket unpredictable and securely created with mktemp.
 - [ ] Add some tests once things start to settle on the protocol bits.
-- [ ] some more security testing
+- [ ] some more security testing on the creation of the socket file.

-# WARNING

-- This code is alpha quality and may change significantly.
-In particular the protocol could change soon.
-- This is "alpha" code and almost certainly not as "secure" as the original ssh-agent due to the TODO list and not having been fully battle-tested.

 # USAGE
 Use the supplied scripts, e.g., `node-ssh-add`, `node-ssh-list` `node-ssh-sign`.